Published by Jeremy. Last Updated on September 16, 2020.

-Our hotel recommended us the Thalassitra, a twin mast yacht that is one of the larger ones you'll find in Milos.
+Our hotel recommended we go on a boat tour on the Thalassitra, a twin mast yacht that is one of the larger ones you'll find in Milos.
 The boat is a recreation of the traditional Greek “Trehantiri” boats that existed in the early 20th century.

 We were pretty excited about that one, but just to be sure, we checked out a few other places and discovered a trend in the types of boats you can take around the island:

 - Half-day cruise with 40+ people – Around 25 Euro pp